OneCard - your passport to recreation

 In addition, the Park Board has directed staff to assist the Associations with consulting the public to determine the best use across the recreation community for the $1M capital allocation in the 2013 budget.
 A report is expected back from the Associations at the end of September.

-Staff will also hold roundtable discussions this summer with key stakeholders and the Community Centre Associations on options for core programs targeted to children, youth, seniors, and aboriginal peoples.
+Staff will also hold roundtable discussions this summer with key stakeholders and the Community Centre Associations on options for core programs targeted to children, youth, seniors, and Indigenous peoples.
 These programs align with the Healthy City Strategy and focus on providing support at critical stages in life to populations who can easily become vulnerable.

 Read about the CCA negotiations: